-Many lawyers and aspiring practitioners are struck by the allure of “Big Law.”
-Generally comprised of the largest firms in the US, Big Law can provide attorneys with an opportunity for high compensation and prestige.
+Many solicitors and aspiring practitioners are struck by the allure of “Big Law.”
+Generally comprised of the largest firms in the UK and US, Big Law can provide lawyers with an opportunity for high compensation and prestige.

 But what exactly do we mean by the term Big Law?
 Which law firms earn this distinction?

 Here, we delve into the meaning of the term “Big Law” and the criteria for inclusion in this category.
 After a review of some of the top Big Law firms, we explore the pros and cons of a career in Big Law.

 What is Big Law?